 Mr. Akin.
-Mr. Akin's new employment agreement provides for an annual base salary of \$300,000, subject to annual review by the Board of Directors with the Board being able to increase (but not decrease) the base salary based on Mr. Akin's performance in accordance with the Company's regular policies and procedures.
-Mr. Akin's agreement provides that the portion of his base salary not attributable to tax withholdings or deductions be paid in shares of unrestricted Common Stock and not cash unless the Company and Mr. Akin agree otherwise.
-Mr. Akin's salary under this agreement will begin to be paid in shares of unrestricted Common Stock at the end of March 2010.
-The agreement provides for his participation in the ROAE Bonus Program (which in 2009 meant he was eligible for a bonus up to 105% of his salary paid and for 2010 is expected to be eligible for up to 210% of his base salary as discussed above) and for his participation in any other incentive or bonus programs for executives.
-The Compensation Committee felt Mr. Akin's compensation is appropriate based on his responsibilities as Chief Executive Officer and as Chairman of the Board.
-Under his employment agreement, Mr. Akin is entitled to the same benefits as other employees under our 401(k) Savings Plan, and is entitled to participate in our health, dental and vision plans and various insurance plans, including disability and life insurance, to the same extent as other employees should he so elect.
-Under the employment agreement, if Mr. Akin is terminated for any reason, he is entitled to payment of his base salary through the date of his termination (to the extent not previously paid), reimbursement for any business expenses incurred by Mr. Akin prior to his termination and payment for any vacation time accrued by him as of the date of his termination.
-Further, unless Mr. Akin is terminated for "cause" and subject to certain limitations, if he executes a general release in connection with his termination he will also be entitled to the following: (1) the pro-rated portion of the payment ROAE Bonus Program that would have been payable to him based on the achievement by the Company of performance goals for that portion of time during the calendar year of the Company that he was employed, payable at the time such bonus would have otherwise been paid; and (2) any incentive stock awards awarded to him prior to his termination will become immediately 100% vested and exercisable.
-Under the employment agreement, other than in his role as managing general partner of Talkot Capital LLC, Mr. Akin agrees not to be employed by, render services for, engage in business with or serve as an agent or consultant to any entity other than the Company.
-The employment agreement also provides for confidentiality obligations during and following Mr. Akin's employment and includes noncompetition and nonsolicitation provisions that are effective during, and for one year following termination of, his employment.
-If Mr. Akin breaches any of his confidentiality, noncompetition or nonsolicitation obligations, he will forfeit any unpaid amounts or benefits and be obligated to repay certain amounts or benefits
+As noted above, Mr. Akin's employment agreement expired on March 1, 2011 and is in the process of being replaced.
+It is expected that Mr. Akin's new employment agreement will provide for an annual base salary of \$500,000, subject to annual review by the Board of Directors with the Board being able to increase (but not decrease) the base salary based on Mr. Akin's performance in accordance with the Company's regular policies and procedures.
+The agreement is expected to provide for his participation in the Performance Bonus Program for 2011.
+Mr. Akin's 2010 employment agreement provided for a base salary of \$300,000.
+The Compensation Committee believes that an increase in Mr. Akin's compensation is appropriate based on his responsibilities as Chief Executive Officer and as Chairman of the Board given the larger size and complexity of the Company today.
+Under Mr. Akin's 2010 employment agreement, Mr. Akin was entitled to the same benefits as other employees under our 401(k) Savings Plan, and was entitled to participate in our health, dental and vision plans and various insurance plans, including disability and life insurance, to the same extent as other employees should he so elect.
+It is anticipated that Mr. Akin's new agreement will have similar provisions.
+Mr. Akin's 2010 employment agreement contained provisions related to the termination of his employment with the Company.
+The 2010 agreement provided that if Mr. Akin were terminated for any reason, he would be entitled to payment of unpaid base salary through the date of termination, earned and unpaid vacation and reimbursement for any business expenses incurred prior to termination.
+Further, unless Mr. Akin were terminated for "cause" and subject to certain limitations, if he executed a general release in connection with his termination the agreement provided he would also be entitled to the pro-rated portion of the Performance Bonus Program payment that would have been payable to him based on the achievement by the Company of performance goals for that portion of time during the calendar year that he was employed, payable at the time such bonus would have otherwise been paid; and any incentive stock awards awarded to him prior to termination would become immediately 100% vested and exercisable.
+The new employment agreement is expected to have similar provisions but also to provide Mr. Akin with additional severance compensation in the event of termination of his employment under certain circumstances similar to those contained in Mr. Boston's employment agreement as discussed below.

+As with the 2010 agreement, the new employment agreement is expected to permit Mr. Akin to remain in his role as managing general partner of Talkot Capital LLC, but otherwise Mr. Akin will not be permitted to be employed by, render services for, engage in business with or serve as an agent or consultant to any entity other than the Company.
+The new employment agreement is expected to provide for customary confidentiality obligations during and following Mr. Akin's employment including noncompetition and nonsolicitation provisions that are effective during, and for one year following termination of, his employment.
+If Mr. Akin were to breach any of his confidentiality, noncompetition or nonsolicitation obligations, it is expected that he would forfeit any unpaid amounts or benefits and be obligated to repay certain amounts or benefits.